aws-neuron/aws-neuron-sdk/docs/neuron-cc/command-line-reference.md

 Valid values: TENSORFLOW | MXNET | ONNX

 **--num-neuroncores** (int) (default 1)
-Compile for the given number of neuron cores so as to leverage NeuronCore Pipeline mode. **NOTE: This is not used to define the number of Neuron Cores to be used in a data paralel deployment (ie the same model on multiple Neuron Cores).
-THat is a runtime/framework configuraiton choice.**
+Compile for the given number of neuron cores so as to leverage NeuronCore Pipeline mode. **NOTE: This is not used to define the number of Neuron Cores to be used in a data parallel deployment (ie the same model on multiple Neuron Cores).
+That is a runtime/framework configuration choice.**

 **--output** (string) (default “out.neff”)
 Filename where compilation output (NEFF archive) will be recorded.